glrf/appuio-jspolicy-demo/README.md

 # APPUiO jspolicy Demo

-This is a demo project to showcase the capabilites of jspolicy for writing policies for APPUiA
+This is a demo project to showcase the capabilites of jspolicy for writing policies for APPUiO

 ## Setup